 We ensure that every member of our team understands their responsibilities in relation to improving the travel experience of our customers requiring assistance.
 Training programmes, online learning modules, internal briefing and communications such as newsletters, employee online information and apps all help ensure that accessibility and inclusion form a central pillar of our core values.
 This further reinforces how important it is for the needs of people with disabilities to be considered in all aspects of our business.

 Our Customer Experience Manager and our Customer Experience Ambassadors ensure all aspects of our Accessible Travel Policy, including the Joint Code of Practice are delivered consistently and reliably across all aspects of the customer journey, partnered by our Engineering team in relation to the quality of our trains.

-We will work with our Customer Contact provider and our communications and marketing colleagues to ensure that information and communication is provided in the most accessible way.
+We work with our Customer Contact provider and our Communications and Marketing colleagues to ensure that information and communication is provided in the most accessible way.